bagofbeanes/custom-playfield-scenecontrol/README.md

   - Sky input:
     - Line: `SkyInputLine.png`
     - Label: `SkyInputLabel.png`
-- The textures used in the `builtin` skin may be used as templates for your own skins.
+- It's advised to use the textures in `default` as templates for your own skin elements.

 <hr>